-Figure 1E-3.26 shows the distribution of renter-occupied households in the city and indicates that renters are more predominant in central Fresno, near Fresno State University in north Fresno, and in parts of southeast Fresno including Downtown.
-Areas where the percentage of renters exceeds 80 percent are near the universities and in the Pinedale neighborhood in north Fresno.
+Figure 1E-3.27 shows the distribution of renter-occupied households in the city and indicates that renters are more predominant in central Fresno.
+Areas where the percentage of renters exceeds 80 percent are near Fresno State University, Downtown, southeast Fresno, and in the Pinedale neighborhood of north Fresno.
 Conversely, there is low renter occupancy and homeownership is more prevalent in southeastern Fresno along north and south Fowler Avenues.

-Figure 1E-3.26: Renter Households in Fresno, 2019
+Figure 1E-3.27: Renter Households in Fresno, 2019